Girlfriend Getaways The 30s Itinerary

 Where the Colorado River meets Barton Creek, Austin comes to play.
 Whatever your speed, this 350-acre epicenter of recreation is the perfect place to take in sculpture gardens, swimming holes and nature preserves.
 Forge forever memories while exploring trails on foot or by bike, or cool down on kayaks or paddle boards.

-Working-distillery tours are a great excuse to explore the Texas Hill Country.
+Working-distillery tours are a great excuse to explore Texas Hill Country.
 Award-winning Treaty Oak Distillery is located on scenic farmland and offers delicious bites, as well as sips and educational tours.
 Deep Eddy Vodka Distillery isn’t far away and offers a great tasting room with food trucks on-site.

 Take a two- or three hour tour on a “bike” for 15 guests (plus two tour guides) around Austin.
 You’ll pedal (OK, motor-assist is available) while sightseeing, and the bike stops at bars, restaurants and shopping opportunities.
 There’s even a dedicated Craft Beer Ride for groups of 6 – 30 adults.